kateKatya/experiment-on-mTurk/README.md

 ---
 ## Intro
 An example website that is built to run an experiment on Amazon Mechanical Turk using the Django framework.
 Includes an example of a quiz and an example of trials generated on-the-go, based on the user's responses.
 Django is nicely supported by PyCharm (professional version is free for [students](https://www.jetbrains.com/student/)).
+Django project is in the experimentsite folder.

 If deployed locally, you can access the website via http://127.0.0.1:8000/amt/?amt=debug and otherwise - http://yourhost/amt/?amt=debug